 Operating expense (excluding reimbursed payroll costs) increased \$10.5 million, or 6.3%, for Fiscal 2011 compared to Fiscal 2010.
 Operating expense in the current year benefited from the receipt of \$2.9 million, net of legal expenses for the settlement of alleged damages related to the CME acquisition (included as a credit in other expense).
-Excluding the impact of the CME settlement, operating expense increased \$13.5 million, or 8.1%, during Fiscal 2011, compared to the same period in the prior year.
+Excluding the impact of the CME settlement, operating expense increased \$13.5 million, or 8.1%, during Fiscal 2011, compared to Fiscal 2010.
 Labor and labor-related benefits increased \$7.9 million, or 10.0%, for Fiscal 2011 compared to Fiscal 2010.
 Labor and labor-related benefits increased \$7.9 million, or 10.0%, for Fiscal 2011 compared to Fiscal 2010.
-Labor and labor-related benefits increased occupancy and labor associated with the addition of managed condominiums in the Lake Tahoe region and at One Ski Hill Place in Breckenridge, the full year impact of the prior year's partial wage reinstatement and our matching component of the 401(k) plan, as well as a more normal level of wage increases for Fiscal 2011.
+Labor and labor-related benefits increased \$7.9 million, or 10.0%, for Fiscal 2011 compared to Fiscal 2010.
+Labor and labor-related benefits increased \$7.9 million, or 10.0%, for Fiscal 2011 compared to Fiscal 2010.
+Labor and labor-related benefits increased \$7.9 million, or 10.0%, for Fiscal 2011 compared to Fiscal 2010.
+Labor and labor-related benefits increased primarily due to higher staffing levels associated with increased occupancy and labor associated with the addition of managed condominiums in the Lake Tahoe region and at One Ski Hill Place in Breckenridge, the full year impact of the prior year's partial wage reinstatement and our matching component of the 401(k) plan, as well as a more normal level of wage increases for Fiscal 2011.
 General and administrative expense increased \$1.9 million, or 6.5%, primarily due to an increase in central reservation costs, and the Lodging segment component of corporate costs including labor, labor-related benefits and marketing.
-Other expense, excluding the CME settlement, increased \$3.7 million, or 6.2%, primarily due to increased fuel costs, as well as other variable operating costs associated with increased occupancy and beverage cost of sales, credit card fees and other operating expense.
+Other expense, excluding the CME settlement, increased \$3.7 million, or 6.2%, primarily due to increased fuel costs, as well as other variable operating costs associated with increased occupancy and volume including higher food and beverage cost of sales, credit card fees and other operating expense.